-- (a) only a specific religion encompasses the one truth of the meaning of human existence - (b) religion is the one thing that human beings should adhere to if their lives are to be judged as worthwhile - (c) non-religious people are excluded from finding any meaning in life and are doomed to a meaningless existence - (d) what we think and personally believe is less important than to embrace the values and demands our religions teach and place upon us
+- (a) only a specific religion encompasses the one truth of the meaning of human existence - (b) religion is the one thing that human beings should adhere to if their lives are to be judged as worthwhile - (c) non-religious people are excluded from finding any meaning in life and are doomed to a meaningless existence - (d) what we think and personally believe is less important than to embrace the values and demands our religions teach and place upon us identical twin brothers grew up in a home with a drunken, emotionally abusive and physically violent father.
+When they grew up Tom, the one twin, became as abusive and violent and as much of a drunkard as his father was.
+Tim, the other twin, never abused drink, was not a violent man, and loved and tenderly cared for his wife and children.
+Which one of the following possibilities is the most likely from Frankl's point of view?

-- (1) Ail of the above
+- (1) All of the above

 - (2) (b), (c) & (d)

 - (3) (b) & (d)

 - (4) None of the above